 CoBank, its related associations and AgVantis, Inc. (AgVantis) are collectively referred to as the District.
 CoBank provides the funding to associations within the District and is responsible for supervising certain activities of the District Associations.
 AgVantis, which is owned by the entities it serves, provides technology and other operational services to certain associations and to CoBank.
-The CoBank District consists of CoBank, 27 Agricultural Credit Associations (ACA), which each have two wholly owned subsidiaries, (a FLCA and a PCA), two FLCAs and AgVantis.
+As of December 31, 2013, the CoBank District consisted of CoBank, 27 Agricultural Credit Associations (ACA), which each have two wholly owned subsidiaries, (a FLCA and a PCA), two FLCAs and AgVantis.